Carlton Junior and Infant School

 Co-opted Governors are mainly drawn from the local community and are appointed by the governing body.
 However, there are other avenues to finding skilled governors such as governor websites, Linkedin, Twitter, marketing vacancies at business/professional events etc.

-If you would like to find out more about being a Co-opted Governor, either at this school or another, you can either contact our Chair of Governors Mr Amir Afzal or the Kirklees Governor Service on 01484 221000.
+If you would like to find out more about being a Co-opted Governor, either at this school or another, you can either contact our appointed contact governor Mr Amir Afzal or the Kirklees Governor Service on 01484 221000.

 It will be helpful when making contact to provide some brief background information, including: